 Credentials

-Holonym Standard Credential FOrmat
+Zeronym Standard Credential Format

 A leaf is an element of a Merkle tree.
 Merkle trees allow for efficient and anonymous proofs of set membership in zero-knowledge.
 Leaves are Poseidon hashes of 6 254-bit field elements: